MarioIuliano87/Portfolio/README.md

 I planned to publish 4 main projects:

-- Exploratory Data Analysis (EDA)
+- Exploratory Data Analysis (EDA) - WIP
-- Connect to an API and pull data
+- Connect to an API and pull data  - WIP
-- Linear Regression Modelling
+- Linear Regression Modelling - Not started
-- Classification Modelling
+- Classification Modelling - Not Started

 **The current status of my portfolio is work-in-progress**.
 I am currently working on the EDA topic which I'm planning to post in the next few weeks.